Do You Feel Disconnected In Your Relationship or Marriage?

 Has infidelity on one or both of your parts become an issue?

-Do you wish you could wave a magic wand and go back to your ‘honeymoon’ period?
+Do you wish you could wave a magic wand and go back to your ‘honeymoon’ period and feel you need couples counseling to help get there?

 It can stressful, depressing and isolating when you are in a disconnected relationship or marriage.
 The almost addictive quality of new romantic love can last for over 1 year, but partners and the relationship itself may evolve over time.